 In April 2018, something over 40 Friends of Square Pianos came together for our second party in my home village of Chelveston (Northamptonshire).
-For 2019, the Village Hall is booked for 13th April (the weekend before Easter) and it is time to be thinking about putting this date into our diaries, and making provisional bookings.
+For 2019, the Village Hall is booked for 13th April (the weekend before Easter).

 40 or so is the best number to allow space for the instruments that we will be assembling, and for our informal café-style seating.
-I already have a list of those who have said they would like to come, and we are likely to have a full house again, so please let me know if you would like to make a provisional booking.
+We already have a provisional full house again, but please let me know if you would like to join the reserve list.
 As before, the fee for the day will be £25, which includes tea, coffee, hot cross buns, cookies, and a substantial buffet lunch (more than half the money goes on the food).

 The hall will be open from 8 a.m. to give people time to unload their instruments and for everyone to have tea, hot-cross buns, and a chat.
 We aim to start the 'programme' at 10 o'clock.
 As well as tea-breaks, there will be a substantial buffet lunch at 12.30.
 There is no bar, but we have glasses, and you are welcome to bring your own bottles.